 The design process establishes every conversation, bolt of fabric, and meeting you will pursue for a full collection.
 Establishing this individual process is what can set the tone for your collection and brand when every season arises.
 Not only does a collection have to be cohesive, but your brand has to be cohesive.
 Every collection has to be cohesive with your previous collections.
 This is what will help you identify your niche, customer, and image in the market.
 A design process is the template to ensure every collection will fit with your signatures.
 However, it also leaves room to grow as you emerge into the industry.

-My design process for the Faith by Jessica collections always begins with establishing a mood and an atmosphere that fits with the clientele’s lifestyle and my design aesthetic.
+My design process for my collections always begins with establishing a mood and an atmosphere that fits with the clientele’s lifestyle and my design aesthetic.
 For example, my inspiration is the New York City woman spending an evening in the brightly lit city, and by day working and pursuing business in Paris.
 If you have a vision, act upon it and let it drive the sketches.
 Cycling your inspiration through a consistent thought process every season can eventually lead you to developing a signature lifestyle, clientele, and aesthetic.
 This will also help people recognize your brand without seeing the label.

 How to Design a Fashion Collection